Aventon eBikes in Canada: The Verified Brand Profile (2026)

 - Frame: 2 years — extendable to a lifetime frame warranty for the original owner if the bike is registered within 90 days (non-transferable).

 The catch is in the battery clause.
-Coverage is "2 years OR 300 charge cycles, whichever occurs first."
+Coverage is "two years from the date of original retail purchase or 300 charging cycles, whichever occurs first," with the pack "designed to retain up to 75% of its original capacity" during that period (verbatim from aventon.com/pages/warranty).
 For someone who charges daily, 300 cycles can arrive in under a year — meaning battery coverage can expire on the cycle count long before the two-year calendar date a buyer assumes they have.
-It's disclosed, but it's the single most common surprise in Aventon's complaint record.
+It is disclosed in the fine print, but it is the clause most likely to surprise a daily rider.

 The 2-year battery warranty is also capped at 300 charge cycles.
 Charge once a day and you may hit that cap in well under a year.
 Register within 90 days, keep your proof of purchase, and don't assume "2 years" means two calendar years for the battery specifically.